 The counseling team is also available to staff for consultations regarding heightened levels of anxiety and stress as a result of COVID-19.
 An open-door policy is in place to consult with school psychologists and counselors based on their needs.
 The counseling team can also refer staff members to outside agencies.
-Administrators and the Human Resources Office, can make other resources available I counseling services can be procured for staff.
+Administrators and human resources can make other resources available so that counseling services can be procured for staff.
 A consultation with administrators and counselors is needed to process referrals.